malits/plates/README.md

 # plates
-Generates top spotify tracks for each month
+Generates a users top tracks for each month